mociatto/DHARMA/README.md

 ![DHARMA Architecture](images/Fig-1.png)

+*Figure 1 illustrates the DHARMA architecture design, showing the Hybrid Vertical Federated Learning system with Image and Tabular clients collaborating through a central transformer server.*

 ## Dataset

 The framework is evaluated on the **HAM10000** dataset, which contains dermoscopic skin lesion images with extreme class imbalance.
 Common conditions like Melanocytic nevi (`nv`) vastly outnumber rare but critical cases like Melanoma (`mel`), presenting a significant challenge for medical AI systems.